VirtoCommerce/vc-module-catalog/README.md

 There are two types of products presented in the Catalog- physical products and digital products.

 The title (main) product has variative property set of values.
-And all other products (variations) has the relation with the title product.
-Every product that has relation to the title product (variation) can inherit some property values of the title product (description, assets etc.) but can also override the values of those properties if they differ from the title product (variation) property values.
+All product variations have the parent-child relation with the title product.
+Thus, variation inherits property values of the title product (e.g. description, assets etc.) but can also override the values of those properties if they differ from the title product property values.

 To show such a product with variations on the storefront, the title product (main) is loaded with all the related products (variations).
 Property values of the title product are used for product description.
 SKU selector for such a product with variations is built using variations properties of the title product and its variations.
 So, an item concept in Virto Commerce is a generalization of Variation/SKU or Product.
 An item corresponds to item in the store that can be promoted and sold.